Office, 106 Broadway, New York. Trustees: Morris Franklin,

 H.B.
 Claflin; George A. Osgood; and John M. Furman.
 Theodore M. Banta,

-Cashier; D. Odell, Superintendant of Agencies; Charles Wright M.D.
+Cashier; D. Odell, Superintendent of Agencies; Charles Wright M.D.

 Medical Examiner.
 (Thirty-Second Annual Report of the New York Life